TheoFEM-TUM/FLOW-OTTER/README.md

 # MD_TB_PQ_workflow

+Please cite the following reference when using this package:
+[1]
+[2]

+If you use the `Hamster` Hamiltonian prediction, please cite:
+[1]
+[2]

-## Set Up
+## Setup

 [Here](docs/set_up.md), you find a detailed description of how to set up the workflow manager.

 ## Quickstart

-After the installation, go to a directory where you would like to set up the workflow.
+After the setup, go to a directory where you would like to set up the workflow.
 Initialize `PerQueue` with
 ```
 pq init